top of page

 Public discourse surrounding the executive order has largely centered on veterans and combat-related trauma.
 This emphasis reflects both political and cultural realities, as veteran advocacy has played a significant role in advancing psychedelic policy reform.

+While this focus is justified, it presents a limited view of how mental health conditions develop.
 A substantial body of research on adverse childhood experiences (ACEs) demonstrates that many individuals entering military service already carry a significant psychological burden before enlistment.
 Early exposure to trauma, instability, and chronic stress is among the strongest predictors of long-term mental health outcomes, including PTSD and substance use disorders, independent of combat exposure.

 This broader context suggests that psychedelic therapies are not entering neutral systems—they are interacting with nervous systems shaped by long-standing biological and environmental factors.